Kentucky’s current minimum wage is $7.25.

 If the policy requires it, an employer is legally obligated to pay accrued vacation time.
 An employer may cap the number of vacation hours an employee can accumulate and establish a use-it or lose-it vacation policy.

-Under Kentucky law, employers are not required to provide sick leave benefits for their employees.
+Under Kentucky labor laws, employers are not required to provide sick leave benefits for their employees.
 This applies to unpaid and paid sick leave.
 However, Kentucky employers may have to give employees unpaid sick leave according to various federal laws and the Family and Medical Leave Act.

-According to Kentucky state law, employers do not have to give workers unpaid or paid holiday leave.
+According to Kentucky labor laws, employers do not have to give workers unpaid or paid holiday leave.
 Moreover, private employers may require their employees to work during holiday hours.

 Private employers are also not required to pay increased pay to their employees for working during holiday hours.
 Unless these hours coincide with overtime hours according to federal overtime pay laws, this is the case.

 However, if a place of employment provides unpaid or paid holiday benefits, it must adhere to all conditions established in the employment contract or holiday leave policy.
 Kentucky state holidays apply.

 Jury Duty Leave

 In Kentucky, an employee may take time off to serve on jury duty, as the law requires it.
 However, employers do not have to pay employees for responding to a jury summons.
 Moreover, an employer cannot threaten, coerce, penalize, or discharge an employee who receives a jury summons and serves jury duty.